As used in this chapter:

 In the case of a prison cell, nursing home bed, or an otherwise occupied or intended to be occupied living space that is or may be occupied on a day-to-day basis by an individual, the population shall be determined by an actual count of beds available.

 (2) "Noncommunity water system" or "NCWS" means a public water system that is not a community water system.
 A noncommunity water system is either a "nontransient noncommunity water system" or a "transient noncommunity water system."
-For the purposes of determining regulation under section 6109. of the Revised Code, the population calculations and defaults below will be used unless documentation proving otherwise is presented and is acceptable to the director.
+For the purposes of determining regulation under Chapter 6109. of the Revised Code, the population calculations and defaults in this rule will be used unless documentation proving otherwise is presented and is acceptable to the director.

 When the average number of individuals regularly served by a noncommunity water system cannot be readily determined, the director shall determine the population served on a case by case basis.
 In making this determination, the director may consider an actual daily count of individuals, sales receipts, seating capacity or the issued certificate or certificates of occupancy as in the case of a building as defined by section 3781.06 of the Revised Code, or any other information deemed reliable regarding the potential population served.